vporton/vporton/README.md

 Under influence of the radiation emitter I behaved like a drunkard, said a not suitable word to a woman, and as a result conflicted with a community behaving not reasonably (sending many emails).

 Because people have associative thinking that associates goods somebody produces with his person, the community losing me lost ability to produce goods.
-Isn't this the reaason why there is not Ethereum 2.0 yet?
+Isn't this the reason why there is not Ethereum 2.0 yet?
 My side harm is just a little reduced food quality, the community lost its creative power.

 Communities have the disadvantage that they don't have a definiition of insanity and don't accept declined person back.
 Or is it possible to get me back?
 If there is a mean to restore broken community, let me know, I am interested.